Joan Cooper (social worker): Personal life

 According to Barbara Kahan in The Independent, she was a heavily private and kind individual who "had no time for "fudge" and shallow thinking; she looked realities straight in the eye with a remorseless intellectual approach which was sometimes uncomfortable but always valuable."
 She lived to travel extensively in her professional and private life, adored art galleries and opera and walking on the Sussex Downs.
 In 1972, Cooper was appointed CB.
 She died of pneumonia following a stroke on 15 January 1999, at Brighton General Hospital, Brighton.
 Cooper was unmarried.
 She was cremated at Brighton Crematorium on 26 January 1999.

 Legacy

 The obituarist for The Times said that as a social worker Cooper "was at the heart of most major developments in the field" and relished changed and challenge in something that "has never been free from controversy" following the conclusion of the Second World War.
-The Department of Social Work & Social Care of the University of Sussex and East Sussex County Council setup the periodic series of lectures entitled The Joan Cooper Memorial Lectures as a memorial in her name.
-They are given by complementary children's welfare researchers and writers and focus on the consequences of failure to help children and society.
+The Department of Social Work & Social Care of the University of Sussex and East Sussex County Council set up a periodic series of lectures, the Joan Cooper Memorial Lectures, as a memorial in her name.
+They are given by children's welfare researchers and writers and focus on the consequences of failure to help children and society.